-ASI remains committed to further developing the Indian market as a major alternative destination to China.
-As China's labor rate increases (25 percent over the last two years) and environment and other production costs also increase, India is becoming more competitive as a producer of wool-textile products for export as well as having an expanding domestic market.
+India is now the largest export market for U.S. wool taking 39.6 percent of all U.S. exports producer of wool-textile products for export as well as having an expanding domestic market.
 As U.S. wools become more internationally competitive, it was expected that U.S. wool sales to India would increase again and that is just what happened.
-ASI is continuing to work with U.S. exporters to expand sales to recently added new customers in 2011/2012 and to new customers.
+ASI is continuing to work with U.S. exporters to expand sales to recently added customers in 2013/14 and to new customers.
 Considerable work will be required to ensure that Indian customers' understanding of U.S. wool and how best to utilize it improves.
 ASI's on-site representative in India and increased focus of other ASI resources will assist U.S. wool exporters to expand U.S. wool sales to India.